andrealtmann/gene2surface/README.md

 # gene2surface
-Visualizing gene expression on FreeSurfer survace
+Visualizing gene expression on FreeSurfer surface

+Parts of the pipeline require a working installation of FreeSurfer.